Primary School Service

 - Children in Kindergarten through grade 3 are involved in leadership roles for our primary, campus, and all school Masses by reading, leading music, offering gifts, and acting as greeters.

 - Children are involved in outreach projects during Advent and Lent.
-We typically learn about and contribute to a local need (such as Theresa House, the ECHO Food Shelf, CADA House, MORE center in St Paul) during Advent, by collecting monetary donations or needed items such as personal care supplies, laundry and cleaning supplies, baby clothes, coats, socks and mittens.
-We typically learn about and contribute to a global need (such as Kids Against Hunger, Notre Dame Orphanage in Kenya, East Africa, Pennies for Peace, Heifer International or natural disaster relief during the season of Lent.
+We typically learn about and contribute to a local need (such as Birthright of Mankato, the ECHO Food Shelf, CADA House, MORE center in St Paul) during Advent, by collecting monetary donations or needed items such as personal care supplies, laundry and cleaning supplies, baby clothes, coats, socks and mittens.
+We learn about and contribute to a global need (such as Kids Against Hunger, Notre Dame Orphanage in Kenya, East Africa, Food for the Poor, Heifer International or natural disaster relief) during the season of Lent.